clearlinux/how-to-clear/06-rpms.md

 ```

 Next, we can include `dmidecode2` in several ways to our update content.
-We can either create a new bundle, locally.
-We can modify an existing
+We can create a new local bundle, we can modify an existing
-upstream bundle, or we can even include an upstream bundle that already
+upstream bundle, or we can include an upstream bundle that already
 has `dmidecode` present.
 For simplicity, we'll make a new local bundle:

 ```